MegaPast2Future/PHYLACINE_1.2/docs/README.md

 - Current ranges
 - Counterfactual present natural ranges

-  ...for all extant and recently extinct species.
+  ...for all extant and recently extinct mammal species.

 To download the latest stable version of PHYLACINE (Version 1.2) or to read our detailed metadata, vist our archive on DataDryad **(This link will go live once the manuscript has been published)**.